 So search metrics has some stats and pages ranking one through three on search engine results pages generate a click through rate of 36%.
 Now that's really high given what's on the search engines right now.
 36% of users are only looking at the top three results and also clicking on those top three results.
 And just like how a lot of people want their food, they want it fast.
 So what did restaurants do?
 They created drive-throughs.
 And what Google has created are what's known as knowledge panels.
 And you'll see it when you ask a question on Google, it will pull the first blog post, the first website, whatever.
 It can help you answer your question as quickly as possible.
 That's known as positioning zero.
 And out of 100% of searches that are done on Google, 50% of them is dealing a no clear result.
 That means that 1-3 is important, but position zero is just as important.
 So you want to make sure that you're not losing out on any of that search traffic.
 And if people aren’t clicking, you want to make sure you're still at the top.
 You know, even zero, one, two, or three.

 Looking at search result pages these days it's a lot different than what they were five years ago.
-You have Google search ads, you have Google My Business, organic listings, you have Google shopping ads, you have these knowledge panels that people also ask for, featured snippets.
+You have Google search ads, you have Google Business Profile, organic listings, you have Google shopping ads, you have these knowledge panels that people also ask for, featured snippets.
 You have videos on YouTube because Google owns YouTube now.
 So Google is pulling YouTube videos into their search algorithms.
 You have news stories and you also have images.
 So right there, there's seven different ways that you can potentially rank on Google without being an “organic listing”.
 And I know you can't see me, but I am doing air quotes here with “organic listings” because these are all organic outside of the two Google ads.
 But you want to make sure that you're optimizing all of your content from multiple places on Google.

 Liz: John, I hate to interrupt you.
 I believe here's a little either some feedback on your mic or perhaps it's hitting your collar, or maybe it's loose.
 Maybe if you could just tighten that up a little bit.
 It's interrupting the information.